knela96/Static_Code_Analysis/README.md

 - How much it cost the tool, is it Free?
 - Does it support Object-oriented programming?

-# PROCEDURE OF USAGE
+# Procedure of Usage

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/knela96/Static-Code-Analysis/master/Images/Diagram.png" alt="" height="800" /></div>

-# STATIC ANALYSIS TOOL
+# Static Analysis Tool

 We are going to use CppChecker as the static code analysis tool.
 This is because the low rate on finding possible false positives and negatives.